-Warren E. Burger, retiring Chief Justice of the United States, was installed as the 20th chancellor of the College of William and Mary, saying that "I have received no honor that I cherish more."
+Warren E. Burger, retiring Chief Justice of the United States, was installed as the 20th chancellor of William & Mary, saying that "I have received no honor that I cherish more."
 To mark the occasion, the Society of the Alumni presented a badge and chain of office to the new chancellor.

-Upon her retirement after 13 years on the Board of Visitors, including three as rector of the College, Anne Dobie Peebles presented to the College the first badge and chain for the Office of the Rector.
+Upon her retirement after 13 years on the Board of Visitors, including three as rector of the university, Anne Dobie Peebles presented to William & Mary the first badge and chain for the Office of the Rector.

 Expansions of the Muscarelle Museum of Art and the Earl Gregg Swem Library were completed.

-Chancellor Warren E. Burger and Harvard University Professor Henry Rosovsky, a member of the Class of 1949, were named to head the Commission on the Tercentenary Observances of the College of William and Mary.
+Chancellor Warren E. Burger and Harvard University Professor Henry Rosovsky, a member of the Class of 1949, were named to head the Commission on the Tercentenary Observances of William & Mary.